BilVaD1/FUEL/README.md

 <h3>How to install and start the application?</h3>

 1. Clone or download an app
-2. Open the command line within the folder
-3. Launch the Start.bat file
+2. Launch the Start.bat file